 A certain amount of brain memory is needed to carry out and plan out daily activities.
 Beyond that, your memory should also be able to assist you in remembering important issues, people, places and things that affect your life, dates and likewise aid your intelligence level.

 Some individuals are blessed with an excellent memory which helps them stand out amongst the rest of the crowd.
 However, it is not impossible for an average person to work on improving his/her memory.
 You will make note that it requires constant practice and hard work to improve the brain memory, but it can be done.

 Without going deep into psychological terminology, I am mentioning here a few tips which can help any person to improve his/her memory.
-You can follow these rituals into and be able to improve your memory
+You may follow these rituals into and be able to improve your memory

 • Engage In Physical Exercise

 It is strange, but physical exercise plays a vital role in brain health (…after all the brain is a physical entity).
 Physical activity helps bring more oxygen and nutrients to your brain, which inevitably can help improve overall brain function.
 Additionally, regular exercise can help increase your alertness and concentration.